2512500960/FMG-rootfs-extract/readme.md

 ![image-20240811140113955](imgs/typoraimage-20240811140113955.png)

-3. from the [linux kernel boot process](https://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-5.html)  and the [related code](https://elixir.bootlin.com/linux/v4.14.200/source/arch/x86/boot/compressed/misc.c#L279) we know that kernel has several boot stages, out best guess is that the decryption of vmlinux is happening right before decompress of vmlinux
+3. from the [linux kernel boot process](https://0xax.gitbooks.io/linux-insides/content/Booting/linux-bootstrap-5.html)  and the [related code](https://elixir.bootlin.com/linux/v4.14.200/source/arch/x86/boot/compressed/misc.c#L279) we know that kernel has several boot stages, out best guess is that the decryption of vmlinux is happening right before decompression of vmlinux

    from the boot protocol we could have some address for setting breakpoints